fabioanza/COVID19_USA/README.md

-## The ource of the the data is the COVID Tracking project and
+## The source is the COVID Tracking project and

 Page describing the project
 https://covidtracking.com